aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/export-math-paragraphs-to-mathml-in-presentations/_index.md

 ### Setting Up the Project Environment

 Before we dive into the code, make sure you have a working .NET development environment set up.
-If you don't have Visual Studio installed, download and install it from the official website.
+If you don't have Visual Studio installed, download and install it from the Aspose.Releases.

 ### Adding Aspose.Slides to Your .NET Project